 After an Attempt

 After a suicide attempt, you may feel many emotions including anger, shame, embarrassment or exhaustion.
 During the immediate crisis, you may have been hospitalized and felt overwhelmed.
 You may also be processing your experience and wondered why you attempted to end your life.
 With the right support, you can receive treatment and recover to live a meaningful life.
-While you are not alone, you may often you may feel this way.
-There is help.
-Below are some ways to obtain support:
+While you are not alone, you may feel this way.
+There is help--and hope.

 Create a safety plan with your health care team.
 While hospitalized, in an outpatient program, or with a mental health provider, you may have already created a safety plan after you are feeling more stable.
 A safety plan is a therapeutic tool to keep you safe when you are feeling distressed.